SibiSM/terraform/README.md

 #### Key Feature: Minimal Downtime Upgrade
 This configuration is designed to upgrade the Kubernetes cluster with minimal downtime by leveraging the following techniques:

+# Auto-scaling
-# Auto-scaling: The cluster automatically adjusts the number of nodes based on demand.
+The cluster automatically adjusts the number of nodes based on demand.
-# Multiple Availability Zones: The cluster is deployed across multiple availability zones to ensure high availability during upgrades.
+# Multiple Availability Zones
+The cluster is deployed across multiple availability zones to ensure high availability during upgrades.
-# Node Pool Upgrade: The Kubernetes nodes are upgraded with minimal disruption by using the max_surge parameter, which ensures that only a small portion of the nodes are upgraded at a time.
+# Node Pool Upgrade:
+The Kubernetes nodes are upgraded with minimal disruption by using the max_surge parameter, which ensures that only a small portion of the nodes are upgraded at a time.

 These features ensure that the Kubernetes cluster remains available and performant during the upgrade process.